-The game is nationally broadcast on ESPN or Impact Football Network and annually held at Dallas Cowboys’ AT&T Stadium and Tampa Bay Buccaneers’ Raymond James Stadium, also Jacksonville Jaguars’ EverBank Field, Houston Texans’ NRG Stadium or Oakland Raiders’ Coliseum.
+The game is nationally broadcast on ESPN or Impact Football Network and held at Dallas Cowboys’ AT&T Stadium or Tampa Bay Buccaneers’ Raymond James Stadium, also Atlanta Falcons’ Mercedes Benz Stadium, Jacksonville Jaguars’ EverBank Field or Houston Texans’ NRG Stadium.

 Once a member of the Blue-Grey Football family, always a member.
-Alumni to compete in the past have experienced success in college, and beyond for that matter (link for Class of 2019, link for Class of 2018, link for Class of 2017, link for Class of 2016, link for Class of 2015, link for Class of 2014).
+Alumni from the past have experienced success in college, and beyond (link for Class of 2020, link for Class of 2019, link for Class of 2018, link for Class of 2017, link for Class of 2016, link for Class of 2015, link for Class of 2014).

 In terms of the All-American Combines, the administrative staff is in the midst of securing added dates at well-known sites.
 Stay tuned for plenty of updates.
 In the meantime, individuals can now start the registration process follow the link.
 Also, below are some important venues to remember.

 * Illinois Regional at Chicago Bears’ Practice Facility (IL)

 * Desert Regional at Arizona Cardinals’ Practice Facility (AZ)

 * Midwest Regional at Cincinnati Bengals’ Paul Brown Stadium (OH)

 * Mid-Atlantic Regional at Washington Redskins’ Practice Facility (VA)